Daivaaddia/DAQ-Technical-Assessment/brainstorming.md

 The main data reading can be done by:
 - grabbing the data portion (string) then converting it to an unsigned 64 bit integer (uint64_t) using sscanf.
 After a bit of searching the string must be converted to a C style null terminated string using .c_str()
 - WheelSpeedFR's data is in the first 16 bits (the first 2 bytes).
-Since the data payload is 8 bytes, we first grab the 2nd byte by shifting it 6 bytes to the right and grabbing the rightmost byte.
-This will be our most significant byte (MSB).
-Then grabbing the 1st byte as our least significant byte (LSB), essentially reversing the order of the bytes to get the number.
+The byte order is reversed to get the actual stored value.
 The scaling factor is then applied.
 - This concept is also applied to WheelSpeedRR in the exact same way.

 In order to set the output as 1 decimal place as per the spec, a way to do it was to use iomanip's setprecision.
 This will add extra size, but I noticed that it only adds around 6kb (using ls -l), which should be fine.

-And with that, the parser meets spec requirements.
+And with that, the parser meets spec requirements (parser.cpp).
 I do want give making a general purpose DBC/CAN parser a try though, I feel like making a parser with tons of hardcoding like this doesn't feel right.

 ### General DBC/CAN Parser

+(genParser.cpp)

 Plan:
 Split into 2 parts, the DBC parsing and the CAN log file parsing